 - Quantum computing services

-- New research center: URI Center for Computational Research
+- New research Institute: URI Institute for AI & Computational Research

 Other Related Resources